 Again, set your reading goal at the beginning of the year, so you can pace yourself throughout the year.

-Finally, we want to point out that this reading challenge includes “a gospel account from the New Testament” and “a book of the Bible named after a woman.”
+Finally, I want to point out that this reading challenge includes “a book of the New Testament” and “a book of the Old Testament.”

 How Has the Reading Challenge Impacted You?

 I teach full time and have two boys, and used to read all the time.
 I figured that I’d get back into it more when my kids were older.
 I am so glad I stumbled onto this challenge- I realized I had a ton of time to read, but wasn’t using it wisely.
 This has been a huge eye opener!– Kristin